Things To Do In Madeira Island

 Map of The Monte Itinerary

-Afternoon - Explore the Old Town
+Afternoon - Explore the city’s downtown

 Dating back to the 16th century, the cathedral's entrance stands out with its mix of exposed tiles and white-plastered walls.
-For a while it was one of the largest dioceses in the world, covering Madeira and other Portuguese territories such as Angola and Brazil.
+For a while, it was one of the largest dioceses in the world, covering Madeira and other Portuguese territories such as Angola and Brazil.
 Step inside to admire the ornate ceiling and the altar featuring Gothic panels.

 From the cathedral, you can walk to the Jesuit Church.
 Completed in 1647, it features a lavish Baroque interior with blue and white tiles, gilded altarpieces and painted ceilings.
 If you have time, you can also climb the church's tower.